EvWilson/sqump/README.md

             headers - a table of strings to use as request headers body    - a string to use as the request body
     Returns:
+        response - a table, holding:
             status  - a number, the status code of the response headers - a table, the headers of the response body    - a string, the body sent in the response
 ```